WASdev/sample.appclient.basiccalc/README.md

 ## Downloading WAS Liberty

 There are lots of ways to get your hands on WAS Liberty.
-Note that you will need a version of Liberty that has support for javaeeClient-7.0, ejb-3.2, and appClientSupport-1.0 for this sample (or javaee-7.0 will do for the server).
+Note that you will need a version of Liberty that has support for javaeeClient-7.0, ejb-3.2, and appClientSupport-1.0 for this sample (or javaee-7.0 will do as well for the server).

 To download just the WAS Liberty runtime, go to the [wasdev.net Downloads page][wasdev], and choose between the [latest version of the runtime][wasdev-latest] or the [latest beta][wasdev-beta].
 You can also download Liberty via [Eclipse and WDT](#eclipse--wdt)